leandrokanis/christian-system/preface.md

 few who are advocating the Bible alone, and preaching their own opinions.
-Before we applied the Bible alone to our views, or brought our views and religious practice to the Bible, we plead the old theme, —"The Bible alone is the religion of Protestants."
+Before we applied the Bible alone to our views, or brought our views and religious practice to the Bible, we plead the old theme, — "The Bible alone is the religion of Protestants."
 But we found it an arduous task, and one of twenty years' labor, to correct our diction and purify our speech according to the Bible alone; and even yet we have not wholly practically repudiated the language of Ashdod.
-We only profess to work and walk by the rules which will inevitably issue in a pure speech, and in right conceptions of that pure, and holy, and celestial thing called Christianity —in faith, in sentiment, and in practice.
+We only profess to work and walk by the rules which will inevitably issue in a pure speech, and in right conceptions of that pure, and holy, and celestial thing called Christianity — in faith, in sentiment, and in practice.

-A deep and an abiding impression that the power, the consolations, and joys —the holiness and happiness —of Christ's religion were lost in the forms and ceremonies, in the speculations and conjectures, in the feuds and bickerings of sects and schisms, originated a project many years ago for uniting the sects, or rather the _Christians_ in all the sects, upon a clear and scriptural bond of union —upon having a _"thus saith the Lord,"_ either in express terms, or in approved precedent, "for every article of faith, and item of religious practice."
+A deep and an abiding impression that the power, the consolations, and joys — the holiness and happiness — of Christ's religion were lost in the forms and ceremonies, in the speculations and conjectures, in the feuds and bickerings of sects and schisms, originated a project many years ago for uniting the sects, or rather the _Christians_ in all the sects, upon a clear and scriptural bond of union — upon having a _"thus saith the Lord,"_ either in express terms, or in approved precedent, "for every article of faith, and item of religious practice."
 This was offered in the year 1809, in the "Declaration and Address" of the Washington Association,